cgroza/GraffiTE/README.md

 #### Output VCFs

 `GraffiTE` outputs variants in the [VCF 4.2 format](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
-Additional fields are added in the INFO column of the VCF to annotate SVs containing TEs (`3_TSD_Search/pangenie.vcf` [do not contain individual genotypes, only the list of variants] and `4_Genotyping/GraffiTE.merged.genotypes.vcf` which contains genotypes columns).
+Additional fields are added in the INFO column of the VCF to annotate SVs containing TEs and other repeats (`3_TSD_Search/pangenie.vcf` [do not contain individual genotypes, only the list of variants] and `4_Genotyping/GraffiTE.merged.genotypes.vcf` which contains a genotype column for each reads-set).

 - `3_TSD_Search/pangenie.vcf`
 ```